GerardMaggiolino/GerardMaggiolino.github.io/_posts/Python-Guide/2018-06-14-getting-start-python.md

   {% highlight python %}
 #!/usr/local/bin/python3{% endhighlight %}
-with substitution of the correct path to the interpreter of choice allows for the script to be ran directly when given
+with substitution of the correct path to the interpreter of choice allows for the script to be run directly when given
 <a href="https://www.computerhope.com/unix/uchmod.htm" target="_blank">execution</a>
 permissions.
 </p>